 I’m working on my Happiness Project, and you could have one, too!
 Everyone’s project will look different, but it’s the rare person who can’t benefit.
 Join in — no need to catch up, just jump in right now.
 Each Friday’s post will help you think about your own happiness project.

 One of the most universal spiritual practices is the imitation of a spiritual master as a way to gain understanding and discipline.
-For example, in Christianity, many people study and ask themselves, “What would Jesus do?”
+For example, in Christianity, many people study The Imitation of Christ and ask themselves, “What would Jesus do?”

 In the secular world, I suspect, people often read biographies for spiritual reasons: they want to study and learn from the example of great lives.
 As a writer, I steeped myself in the lives of Winston Churchill and John Kennedy, and it seems to me that much of the fascination in these two towering figures comes from people’s desire to imitate their great qualities (though of course they both also had some not-so-great qualities).